fabfoundation/fab16/programme.md

                  <br><br>
                  Join us in Montréal, Canada, for the annual meeting of the international Fab Lab network!
                 <br><br>
-                Join world-class panelists, members of the Fab Lab community, makers from all over the world and professionals from all kinds of fields in the 16th annual Fab Lab Conference and the Fab Festival in Montréal, Canada, <span class='line'>from July 27 to August 2</span>, combined with the Fab City Summit, <span class='line'>from 31 July to 2 August</span>.
+                Join world-class panelists, members of the Fab Lab community, makers from all over the world and professionals from all kinds of fields in the 16th annual Fab Lab Conference and the Fab Festival in Montréal, Canada, in August 2021<span class='line hidden'>from July 27 to August 2</span>, combined with the Fab City Summit<span class='line hidden'>, from 31 July to 2 August</span>.
 Attend world-class panels, demos, workshops, discussions and lab presentations from representatives from all over the globe!
                 <br><br>"
 programdesc: "<br><br>
-                <strong style='' class='travelmenu'>Fab Lab Conference <span class='line'>from 27 to 30 July</span></strong>
+                <strong style='' class='travelmenu'>Fab Lab Conference <span class='line hidden'>from 27 to 30 July</span></strong>
                 <br><br>
                 Conference on the state of the Fab Labs network and the impacts of the Fab Labs movement.<br>
                 Prospective conferences<br>